Olivine: Extraterrestrial occurrences

 Mg-rich olivine has also been discovered in meteorites, on the Moon and Mars, falling into infant stars, as well as on asteroid 25143 Itokawa.
 Such meteorites include chondrites, collections of debris from the early Solar System; and pallasites, mixes of iron-nickel and olivine.
 The rare A-type asteroids are suspected to have a surface dominated by olivine.

 The spectral signature of olivine has been seen in the dust disks around young stars.
 The tails of comets (which formed from the dust disk around the young Sun) often have the spectral signature of olivine, and the presence of olivine was verified in samples of a comet from the Stardust spacecraft in 2006.
 Comet-like (magnesium-rich) olivine has also been detected in the planetesimal belt around the star Beta Pictoris.

 Crystal structure

 Minerals in the olivine group crystallize in the orthorhombic system (space group Pbnm) with isolated silicate tetrahedra, meaning that olivine is a nesosilicate.
 The structure can be described as a hexagonal, close-packed array of oxygen ions with half of the octahedral sites occupied with magnesium or iron ions and one-eighth of the tetrahedral sites occupied by silicon ions.

-There are three distinct oxygen sites (marked O1, O2 and O3 in figure 1), two distinct metal sites (M1 and M2) and only one distinct silicon site.
+There are three distinct oxygen sites (marked O1, O2 and O3 in the figure), two distinct metal sites (M1 and M2) and only one distinct silicon site.
 O1, O2, M2 and Si all lie on mirror planes, while M1 exists on an inversion center.
 O3 lies in a general position.